Dental Sedation for A Child

 Dressing your child in comfortable and loose-fitting clothing allows our staff to attach monitors easily but also ensures the patient will stay warm and relaxed during the procedure.

 We also recommend your child bring along a comfort item from home such as a small toy, stuffed animal, or blanket.
 This can help distract and keep them calm.
 If there are siblings that require supervision, we highly recommend bringing a second parent/family member or arrange childcare during the dental appointment.
 This will allow you to give your child your undivided attention.

 No Referral Required!

 You do not need a referral for oral sedation pediatric dentistry at Keswick Kids Dental!
-This means you can contact our pediatric dentist directly for dental procedures involving sedation.
-We offer direct insurance billing and interest free payment options for families paying out of pocket or services not covered by your insurance policy.
-Call us at 365-800-6738 or contact us online to learn more.
+This means you can contact our pediatric dentist that does sedation directly for these types of dental procedures.
+We offer direct insurance billing and affordable dental financing with interest free payment options for families paying out of pocket or services not covered by your insurance policy.

 You can find more Information for Parents on this web page by the Society for Pediatric Sedation.